hop-protocol/docs/hop-node/running/securing-server.md

 description: Things you can do to secure your server running the Bonder
 ---

+{% hint style="info" %}
+Please note that this guide is written for Ubuntu 24.04 and applies to the currently maintained Ubuntu releases.
+{% endhint %}

 # Securing your Server

 These are a number of things you can do to secure an Ubuntu server.